Montreat College’s English program gives students the vital skills needed to excel in a wide range of post-graduate callings and careers.

 Historical, Christian, and formal modes of interpretation are stressed, emphasizing the connections between classic imaginative stories and the issues of human meaning found in art, economics, history, and current events.

-This concentration focuses on your writing in multiple formats, such as poetry, short fiction, literary non-fiction, and the novella.
-Classes are set up as small, workshop-style intensives.
-And student work is showcased through the college sponsored reading series and by submission to Q, the Montreat College literary magazine.
-Our future poets, essayists, and novelists—all Montreat College student writers—are encouraged to share their voice through participation in area writing festivals, contests, lectures, and public readings.
+The Creative Writing concentration at Montreat College is designed to provide students the opportunity to pursue their passion for imaginative writing of poetry, short fiction, literary non-fiction, and the novella.
+English Creative- Writing majors work alongside professors and peers in small, intensive workshop-style classes.
+In addition, Creative Writing majors are provided the opportunity to showcase their work through the College sponsored reading series and submissions to Q, the Montreat College literary magazine.
+Our future poets, essayists, and novelists—all Montreat College student writers—are encouraged to have their voices heard through participation in area writing festivals, contests, lectures, and public readings.

 Our professional writing concentration allows you to explore career tracks in English and related disciplines such as Communications.
 You’ll also receive a thorough grounding in literature—with the essential development of analytical and critical-thinking skills.